elomarii/CTF_4_DAY/THM/Agent_Sudo.md

 > From,\
 > Agent C

 The password of J is somewhere in on of the pictures.
 This technique is called steganography.
-We can use `binwalk` to extract (`-e`) embded files and executable code:
+We can use `binwalk` to extract (`-e`) embedded files and executable code:

 ```
 $ binwalk cutie.png